-71. In accordance with Article 293(1)(c) of the CRR, model validation/review and model development must be conducted independently, that is, the validation function as defined in the glossary must be effectively separated from model development.
-Hence, the ECB considers that for cases where certain parts of the validation framework, e.g. back-testing or the benchmarking of IMM pricing functions, are conducted by staff also responsible for model design and development, the above-mentioned requirement provided for by Article 293(1)(c) of the CRR would be fulfilled if all of the following practices were implemented:

-- (a) a regular, independent and effective challenging of the underlying methodological aspects of the respective validation task comprising at least scope, data samples, tools/statistical tests (including, if applicable, test statistics and thresholds47 in use) is performed by the validation function; - (b) the assessment of the outcomes of the analysis (e.g. the evaluation of back-testing traffic lights or pricing deficiencies detected in the benchmarking) and the judgement regarding the respective remediation measures are reviewed by the validation function, which may require further analyses and/or changes to the actions concerned.
+- 71. In accordance with Article 293(1)(c) of the CRR, model validation/review and model development must be conducted independently, that is, the validation function as defined in the glossary must be effectively separated from model development.
+Hence, the ECB considers that for cases where certain parts of the validation framework, e.g. back-testing or the benchmarking of IMM pricing functions, are conducted by staff also responsible for model design and development, the above-mentioned requirement could still be observed with the implementation of the following practices: - (a) a regular, independent and effective challenging of the underlying methodological aspects of the respective validation task comprising at least scope, data samples, tools/statistical tests (including, if applicable, test statistics and thresholds in use) is performed by the validation function; - (b) the assessment of the outcomes of the analysis (e.g. the evaluation of back-testing traffic lights or pricing deficiencies detected in the benchmarking) and the judgement regarding the respective remediation measures are reviewed by the validation function, which may require further analyses and/or changes to the actions concerned.

-Moreover, the ECB considers that the organisational requirements of the risk control unit (see Article 287(2) of the CRR) should be regarded as fulfilled when (part of) the initial or ongoing validation of the model is conducted by staff not belonging directly to the risk control unit, but for instance to a separate validation unit.48
+Moreover, the ECB considers that the organisational requirements of the risk control unit (see Article 287(2) of the CRR) should be regarded as fulfilled when (part of) the initial or ongoing validation of the model is conducted by staff not belonging directly to the risk control unit, but for instance to a separate validation unit.

-As part of the process by which unacceptable performance will be identified and remedied in accordance with Article 293(4) of the CRR, the ECB considers that it is good practice to ensure a comprehensive view of all the findings, problems, weaknesses and limits of the exposure model, identified by all staff contributing to the validation and review of the exposure model.
+As part of the process by which unacceptable performance will be identified and remedied in accordance with Article 293(4) of the CRR, the ECB considers it best practice that a comprehensive view of all the findings, problems, weaknesses and limits of the exposure model, identified by all staff contributing to the validation and review of the exposure model, is ensured.

-- 72. The validation framework is expected to cover the kind of testing needed to ensure model integrity and the appropriateness of assumptions underlying the model in accordance with Article 292(6)(a) of the CRR.
-The ECB considers as best practice the inclusion of various types of analyses on the key modelling assumptions in a regular validation schedule.
-In particular, it is the ECB's understanding that the key modelling assumptions contain: - (a) the grid point setting; - (b) the chosen stochastic processes49; - (c) the Monte Carlo error of the EEPE (see paragraph 0); - (d) expert-set parameters and boundaries in use (such as caps and floors for risk factor paths);
+72. The validation framework is expected to cover the kind of testing needed to ensure model integrity and the appropriateness of assumptions underlying the model in accordance with Article 292(6)(a) of the CRR.
+The ECB considers it best practice to include various types of analyses on the key modelling assumptions in a regular validation schedule.
+In particular, it is the ECB's understanding that the key modelling assumptions contain:

-47 This refers, for example, to thresholds used for back-testing traffic lights or for the benchmarking of pricing functions.
+This refers, for example, to thresholds used for back-testing traffic lights or for the benchmarking of pricing functions.

-48 Please refer to Section 1.7 of the general topics chapter of this guide regarding the principle that the internal audit function should not be responsible for validation.
+Please refer to Section 1.7 of the general topics chapter of this guide regarding the principle that the internal audit function should not be responsible for validation.